Metarget/metarget/README.md

 **Metarget offers the following distinctive support to collaborators:**

-1. **Diverse experimental scenarios:** Utilize Metarget to effortlessly build various vulnerable cloud-native target environments, covering a spectrum of experiment scenarios from simple to complex.
+1. **Diverse experimental scenarios:** Utilize Metarget to effortlessly build various vulnerable cloud-native target environments, covering a spectrum of experiment scenarios from simple to complex, such as cloud-native e-commerce platform and cloud-native online course system.

+2. **cloud native vulnerable images：** Without any scripting assistance, the vulnerability environment is readily available

-2. **Support for multiple versions of Kernel, Kubernetes, and other cloud-native components:** Metarget consistently updates to support the latest versions of components, ensuring that you can use the latest technologies in your experiments.
+3. **Support for multiple versions of Kernel, Kubernetes, and other cloud-native components:** Metarget consistently updates to support the latest versions of components, ensuring that you can use the latest technologies in your experiments.

-3. **Customization of Ubuntu versions:** We will tailor Ubuntu versions based on your experimental requirements, providing you with a more flexible experimental environment configuration.
+4. **Customization of Ubuntu versions:** We will tailor Ubuntu versions based on your experimental requirements, providing you with a more flexible experimental environment configuration.

-4. **Automatic generation of multi-node cloud-native clusters:** Metarget offers the functionality to automatically create multi-node cloud-native target clusters, enhancing the realism and depth of your research.
+5. **Automatic generation of multi-node cloud-native clusters:** Metarget offers the functionality to automatically create multi-node cloud-native target clusters, enhancing the realism and depth of your research.

-5. ...
+6. ...

 Joining Metarget provides you with comprehensive technical support and abundant collaboration opportunities, allowing you to explore the forefront of cloud-native security and contribute your unique insights to the future development of network security.
 We look forward to your participation in collectively shaping a new chapter in cybersecurity research!